JSorngard/lambert_w/README.md

 );
 ```

+The macros in the examples above are from the [`approx`][]
+crate, and are used in the documentation examples of this crate.
+The assertion passes if the two supplied values are the same to within floating
+point epsilon, or within an optional absolute or relative difference.

 In case the input is outside the domain of the functions, they return `NaN`.
 That happens for values smaller than -1/e on both branches, and values larger than 0 for the secondary branch.
 It also happens if the input is `NaN`.

 ```rust